HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/BAM/BAM-2/What-is-Poisson-distribution.md

 $$e=\lim_{n\to\infty}\left(1+\frac{1}{n}\right)^{n}\approx2.71828\ldots$$

-In our case, we can transform our second limit to get some help from this.
+In our case, we can transform our second limit to get some help from the number $e$.

 $$
 \begin{aligned}